 Everyone knows to get better at any art form, you have to first understand the particular tools and procedures that form it.
 Design is no different from playing an instrument or even a chef making a meal.
 If the elements of graphic design (line, color, texture, shape) are the ingredients laid out in front of her and the principles of design (movement, rhythm, proportion, etc) are the recipe she uses to make the meal, then think of design layout and composition as the final plating.

 1. The Grid

 Most designers see an invisible grid running through all their designs.
 In modern web design, clean grid lines have become popular and almost impossible to avoid.
-There are a few simple reasons for this: grids make your designs cleaner, more efficient and easier to adapt.
-Grids bring organization not only to the design, but to the process of creating design.
+There are a few simple reasons for this: grids make your designs cleaner, more efficient, and easier to adapt.
+Grids bring organization not only to the design but to the process of creating a design.
 Say you want to create a poster for a lecture series.
-Create a strong grid and if the dates, times, images and colors all change, your basic designs will feel related.
+Create a strong grid and if the dates, times, images, and colors all change, your basic designs will feel related.
 Instant consistency and less time updating and adjusting.
 Baseline grids also give you a great road map when working in a team.
-Every designer knows the feeling of relief that comes with opening someone else’s design and seeing a clear grid to follow!
+Every designer knows the feeling of relief that comes with opening someone else’s design composition & layout and seeing a clear grid to follow!

 2. Emphasis and Scale

 The eye generally needs a place to rest or something of interest to hold it, otherwise, people will look at your design and quickly move on.
 Say you take a photograph of your mom at a family reunion.
 Your purpose is to bring attention to the moment and the joy of the gathering by making your mom the subject and focal point of your composition.
 To communicate the message to the viewer that your mom is the focal point, you want to use scale and emphasis.